-Journalist (specializing in technology, business and entertainment).
+Journalist (specializing in technology, business and music).
 Politics and media junkie.
-Music scout.
 Storyteller.
+Former music scout.
 Read more at the bio page linked in the menu below.

 Also, don't forget to visit my profiles at various social media websites.
 Add me, follow me, e-mail me (firstname.lastname@example.org).
 I love the interaction.
 The full list of social media profiles is available below at Links.